bradyhouse/house/fiddles/aws/databases/databases-rds-backups-replicas.md

 * You can have a read replica in a second region

 ## Exam Tips

+What did we learn?

 ### Review Questions

+1. What are the two types of backups offered by AWS?
+How do they differ?
+2. What is the retention period range possible for Automated backups?
- 1. How do you encrypt an existing database instance?
+3. How do you encrypt an existing database instance?

 ### Answers

+1. Automated and snapshots; Snapshots are manual.
+2. 1 to 35 days
- 1. Create a snapshot, copy and encrypt the snapshot.
+3. Create a snapshot, copy and encrypt the snapshot.
 Finally, from the encrypted copy deploy a new instance.

 ##